-1. Indicators: Freedom of Movement Is there a mechanism for the dispersal of applicants across the territory of the co ountry? ⊠ No 2.
-Does the law provide for restrictions on freedom of movement?
-Yes 🗌 No
+1. Indicators: Freedom of Movement Is there a mechanism for the dispersal of applicants across the territory of the country? ☐ Yes ⊠ No 2.
+Does the law provide for restrictions on freedom of movement? ⊠ Yes □ No

-Asylum seekers upon receiving an MSID may register their place of residence in Ukraine.210 There are usually no problems with registering or declaring a place of residence or staying in one's own housing or in a TAC.
-At the same time, it is difficult to register or declare a place of residence or stay in rented housing owned by another person in case an asylum seeker has an intent to do so, as such registration requires the consent of the owner.211 Asylum seekers often register their place of residence or stay at the centres for homeless persons as in the case of residing in the private apartment, landlords often are reluctant to register a tenant.212
+Asylum applicants, upon receiving an MSID may register their place of residence in Ukraine.250251 There are usually no problems with registering or declaring a place of residence or staying in one's own housing or in a TAC.
+At the same time, it is difficult to register or declare a place of residence or stay in rented housing owned by another person, as such registration requires the consent of the owner.252 Asylum applicants often register their place of residence or stay at the centres for homeless persons, as landlords are often reluctant to register a tenant.253

-Asylum seekers are obliged to notify the SMS of their travels outside the administrative-territorial unit of Ukraine in which they reside.213 In practice, asylum seekers have not faced particular problems regarding providing or failing to provide such notification.
+Asylum applicants are obliged to notify the SMS of their travels outside the administrative-territorial unit of Ukraine in which they reside.254 In practice, asylum applicants have not faced particular problems regarding providing or failing to provide such notification.

 The issue of travelling around Ukraine has mostly been raised after the full-scale invasion.
 In the R2P-HIAS survey conducted in 2022, 27% of respondents noted that they cannot travel freely inside Ukraine.
-Some indicated that they could not leave their domicile because of the checkpoints nearby, or because they fear being fined or deported.214
+Some indicated that they could not leave their domicile because of the checkpoints nearby, or because they fear being fined or deported.255